pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_channel-groups.md

 ## List channels in a channel group

-##### Requires Stream Controller add-on
-Enable Stream Controller for your key in the Admin Portal.
+Requires Stream Controller add-on (enable in Admin Portal).

 Lists all channels in a channel group.